 Paul Kelly was jailed in 2008 for membership of the INLA after he was arrested in Dundalk when he rammed a Garda car.

 In the boot of the vehicle a number of Garda uniforms which had been stolen from the homes of force members in Waterford and Lucan were found.
 Tunics, caps, bullet-proof vests and fluorescent jackets were amongst the haul.

 While he was serving his sentence, further charges of false imprisonment, possession of firearms and assault were all withdrawn by the State at the Circuit Criminal Court.

 Kelly has close links with Kinahan gang enforcer Paul Rice and was previously seen driving the Tallaght thug around and acting as his bodyguard.
-However, the INLA boss also shares business relations with Gerry ‘the Monk’ Hutch through a gangland banker both have used.
+However, the INLA boss also shares business relations with Gerry ‘the Monk’ Hutch through a business man.

 The ‘banker’ recently moved his family out of his home in south Dublin after it was shot at a number of times from a transit van.
 Gardaí believe that Rice was behind that attack and is putting pressure on the man to pay up on investments the mob made through his operation.

 Maguire was shot near his home on Dun Emer Place in Lusk around 9.50am on Tuesday.
 The driver-side window of a white Volkswagen Passat which was situated at the scene was smashed and blood-stained towels and clothing were found beside the car.

 A Volkswagen Golf was spotted leaving the scene and was later found burnt out at Kihedge Lane near the M1.
 Maguire was rushed to Beaumont Hospital, where his condition remains serious.
 He is the third known dissident to get caught up in the bloody gangland massacre.